rubesh-devops/Devops-Engineering-Portfolio/02-docker-containerization-1/hands-on-labs/02-docker-image-commit-workflow/README.md

 Executed structured implementation of capturing runtime modifications made inside a running Docker container and converting them into a reusable custom image.

-This lab focuses on understanding **container state persistence**, **image creation from modified containers**, and maintaining reproducible container environments for deployment reuse.
+This lab focuses on understanding **container state persistence**, **image commit workflows**, and preparing customized runtime environments for reuse across deployments.

 ---